-One need only spend about five minutes on any social media platform or news story comment thread to find hunters and hunting organizations boasting about the great amounts of funds we contribute to wildlife conservation, that we pay for the lion’s share of conservation efforts, and that following the examples of Theodore Roosevelt, Aldo Leopold, and others, hunters are North America’s true conservationists.
+One need only spend about five minutes on any social media platform or news story comment thread to find hunters and hunting organizations boasting about the great amounts of funds we contribute to wildlife management, that we pay for the lion’s share of conservation efforts, and that following the examples of Theodore Roosevelt, Aldo Leopold, and others, hunters are North America’s true conservationists.
 And yet, interspersed among these true but sometimes overly self-righteous statements are divisive, short-sighted, name calling about political parties, as though conservation efforts have ever been clearly demarcated along political lines or as though wildlife has ever cared which political party best serves or abandons its interests.
 I take pride in the history of contributions that hunters have made to conservation.
 But I can’t have it both ways.
 If I want to be proud of this I also need to be willing to continue to support it.

-The history of conservation in North America demonstrates the political diversity of the individuals and governments who have led these efforts: Roosevelt was a Republican; Laurier was a Liberal.
+The history of wildlife management and conservation in North America demonstrates the political diversity of the individuals and governments who have led these efforts: Roosevelt was a Republican; Laurier was a Liberal.
 Nixon, a Republican, created the EPA; Trump, a Republican, is making a mockery of it.
 Harper, a Conservative gutted environmental protections and research programs; Trudeau, a Liberal, has failed to implement stronger climate change action and is in the process of approving destructive pipelines.
 But let’s be clear, the devoted individuals who supported and participated in everything from migratory bird conservation to elk reintroductions across both Canada and the U.S. to bison reintroductions in Banff National Park to the U.S. Pittman-Robertson Act shared something in common, if not political stripe: a commitment to conservation over their own egos.

 The Government of Canada just opened a public consultation period on a proposal to increase service fees for the Migratory Game Bird Hunting Permits and Canadian Wildlife Habitat Conservation Stamp, which is open to public comments until March 21, 2018.
 Already the political divisions and quibbling have begun.